riceissa/issarice.com/wiki/project-ideas.md

 :   More than two weeks of effort.
 Examples here are my total work so far on the donations list site (I think), my total work on Devec wiki.

+This is not an exhaustive list of project ideas.
+In particular if I have already done some work on a project and just want to make general improvements to it, I won't usually list it here (*all* projects can be improved to varying extents, and it would be tedious to list them all).
+If I have specific improvements, I will try to list them here.

 # Table

 |Project|Description|Effort|Venue|Format|